 Caryl M. Stern is currently the President & CEO of the U.S. Fund for UNICEF, following 27 years of non-profit and education work including serving as the Chief Operating Officer and Senior Associate National Director of the Anti-Defamation League; the founding Director of ADL’s A WORLD OF DIFFERENCE Institute; and the Dean of Students at Polytechnic University.

-Caryl has served on numerous non-profit Boards including the United National International School, Mercy College, and the Martin Luther King Memorial Foundation.
-Currently, she serves on the Boards of the WE ARE FAMILY Foundation, the Center for Disaster Relief, the SEEDS Academy, and the Advisory Board to the WNBA.
+Caryl currently serves on the Boards of The Container Store, the WE ARE FAMILY Foundation, the Center for Disaster Philanthropy, the SEEDS Academy, and the Advisory Board to the WNBA.
+She previously served on the boards of the United Nations International School, Mercy College and the Martin Luther King Memorial Foundation.

 Caryl holds a B.A. degree in Studio Art from the State University of New York at Oneonta; and an M.S. in College Student Personnel Administration from Western Illinois University.
 She completed her doctoral coursework in this same field at Loyola University in Chicago and has received a Doctor of Humane Letters degree from both Mercy College and Cedar Crest College.

 Caryl is married, and has three sons and two grandchildren.